Guide on Provincial and Municipal Incentives for Level 2 Home Charging Stations

 Provincial incentives for the purchase and installation of a charger in Quebec:

 In 2012, Quebec’s government developed and implemented a plan to help speed up the electrification of transportation.
-This plan notably includes a $350 rebate for the purchase of a level 2 (240 volts) home charging station, as well as a $250 one for the installation made by an electrician contractor, for a combined total of $600 in helping from the provincial government.
+This plan includes a $600 rebate for the purchase of a level 2 (240 volts) home charging station from the provincial government.

 To obtain this subsidy, the following conditions must be met: